 This program was first piloted at Southlake and subsequently at 12 other sites across Ontario.
 The pilot was met with tremendous patient satisfaction.
 Patients reported that the helpful advice and guidance they received helped them self-manage their symptoms and relieve their anxiety.

 Results from the pilot also showed a significant reduction in unnecessary and stressful trips to the emergency department.
 Of the patients who used the after-hours tele-nursing service during the pilot, only 16 percent visited the Emergency Department while on treatment; 90 percent of patients who were directed by the nurse to go to an emergency department were triaged correctly (that is, the seriousness of their condition merited treatment or admission to the hospital).
 Further, 80 percent of all patients reported they would have made an unnecessary trip to the emergency department without access to this program.

 As emergency department visits are costly, this person-centred model of care offers the potential for significant savings to Ontario’s healthcare system.

 This pilot became a provincial program in October 2018.
-More than 30 systemic and/or radiation treatment sites now offer the service, and Cancer Care Ontario is supporting future implementation across all 74 sites.
+More than 30 systemic and/or radiation treatment sites now offer the service, and Ontario Health (Cancer Care Ontario) is supporting future implementation across all 74 sites.